 Livestream

-Come along with us as we take you on a tour of the beach and ocean on a real jet ski and explore the coastline together.
+Come along with us as we take you on a live tour of the beach with our surf lifesavers.